 When planting kale seeds, you must sow seeds from 1/4 to 1/2 each deep, according to the Old Farmer’s Almanac.
-Typically, you should use seed trays for germination that have drain holes.
+Typically, you should use a seed tray for germination that has proper drainage.
 For the growing medium, use either a growing mixture designed for vegetables or a soilless medium that includes perlite or vermiculite.

 Here are some of our favorite types of potting mixes available from Amazon: